Become a Fertility Nurse – Education & Certification

 Step 4: Gain Work Experience (One Year Minimum)

-Nurses interested in pursuing working with a fertility speciality typically gain additional experience working in a relevant hospital setting.
-This is also a common requirement for graduate programs and will provide valuable real-life experience in addition to academic understanding.
+Nurses interested in working with a fertility specialty typically gain additional experience working in a relevant hospital setting.
+This is also a common requirement for graduate programs and will provide valuable real-life experience and academic understanding.

 Step 5: Complete a Graduate Degree in Nursing (Two to Four Years, Optional)

 An advanced degree is optional to become a fertility nurse.
-For those interested in pursuing an APRN, they may choose to complete a master of science in nursing (MSN) or a doctor of nursing practice (DNP).
-While either degree will prepare students to work in the field, DNPs are slowly becoming an industry standard, as they allow nurses to work more independently.
-Many degree programs also offer a combined BSN/MSN or MSN/DNP track with hybrid options.
+Those interested in pursuing an APRN may complete a master of science in nursing (MSN) or a doctor of nursing practice (DNP).
+While either degree will prepare students to work in the field, DNPs are slowly becoming an industry standard, allowing nurses to work more independently.
+Many degree programs offer a combined BSN/MSN or MSN/DNP track with hybrid options.

 Step 7: Maintain Local Licensure (Every One to Five Years).

-The maintenance requirements vary by credential but fertility nurses generally need to complete a renewal application and show proof of continuing education requirements.
+Maintenance requirements vary by credential, but fertility nurses generally need to complete renewal applications and show proof of continuing education requirements.

 What Do Fertility Nurses Do?